mlflow/mlflow/CONTRIBUTING.rst

   ``mlflow.start_run`` fluent API.

 MLflow plugins are defined as standalone Python packages which can then be distributed for installation via PyPI or conda.
-See `Writing Plugins <https://github.com/mlflow/mlflow/blob/master/PLUGINS.rst>`_ for more information & best practices for writing your own plugin.
+See `Writing Plugins <https://github.com/mlflow/mlflow/blob/master/examples/plugins/README.rst>`_ for a detailed guide to writing your own plugin.